hola/player/plugin2.md

 }
 ```

-### Parse
+### `parse`
-The parse section is an array of parsers.
-Each parser is used to extract variables that can be used to match the current video.
+The `parse` section is an array of parsers.
+Each parser is used to extract variables that will be used to match the current video.
 Possible inputs:
 * OPEN_VIDEO_TITLE - The title of the current video
 * HTML selector - Select HTML elements from the current page html and then get new variables from the elements attirbute or innerHTML